ikonomov/DiabloX/README.md

 [![Discord Channel](https://img.shields.io/discord/936748966652022834?color=%237289DA&logo=discord&logoColor=%23FFFFFF)](https://discord.gg/QddvKsenvm)
 [![Downloads](https://img.shields.io/github/downloads/ikonomov/DiabloX/total.svg)](https://github.com/ikonomov/DiabloX/releases)

 DiabloX is a mod for Diablo 1 and a fork of [DevilutionX](https://github.com/diasurgical/devilutionX) with modifications to its code listed below.
-The purpose of the changes is to increase the challenge and character versatility by rebalancing various aspects of the game.
+The purpose of the changes is to increase the challenge by rebalancing various aspects of the game.

 # How to Install